atecon/install_gretl_ubuntu/README.md

 You can choose between the following two options:

 ### Get the **latest stable version**...
 ... source code [from here](https://sourceforge.net/projects/gretl/files/gretl/).
 Enter the latest stable version and download the correspondoing `*.tar.xz` file.
-Extract the tarball and proceed with the installation step.
+Extract the tarball and proceed with the installation step below.

 ### Get the **latest version in progress**...
-... via git.
-This approach uses the **bleeding-edge (probably unstable!)** latest state in development.
+... via the version control tool "git".
+This approach uses the **bleeding-edge (probably unstable!)** latest state in progress.
 In order to clone the gretl git repository, switch via the `cd` command to some folder where you manage git repos.
 For the following, I assume the directory is `$HOME/git`.
 Make sure 'git' is installed on your machine.
 If not so, run `sudo apt install git -y` in the terminal.

 Clone the offocial gretl repository:
 ```bash
 cd $HOME/git
 git clone git://git.code.sf.net/p/gretl/git gretl-git
 ```
 The last command will download the source code and put it to the directory `$HOME/git/grelt-git`.

 ## Install all necessary packages
 ### 'Manual' way